NeTEx-CEN/NeTEx/README.md

    * Rollup of fixes  and additional documentation on other fixes.
    * Corrections to  integration of NK  1.09.

-The scema is broken down systematically into small modualr files; generally for each functional package in the design model there are two xml schema files
+The scema is broken down systematically into small modular files; generally for each functional package in the design model there are two xml schema files
                     netex_xxxx_suppport.xsd   - containing data type  and ref definitions netex_xxxx_version.xsd    - containg the element definitions See the NeTEx UML Physical and Conceptual models for an UML view